-The copper layers can be termed as a signal layer or just layers.
-PCB layers named out of their positioning and the functions that they deliver.
-PCB's rank according to the number of copper layers.
+The copper layers can be termed signal layers or just layers.
+PCB layers are named out of their positioning and the functions that they deliver.
+PCB’s rank according to the number of copper layers.

 There are various types of PCB Layers, and the following are the common ones:

 8. Split Planes

 Remember that not every PCB consists of all the layers enumerated above.
 The specifics of your design are what determines the need for various layer types.
 Single-layer boards usually comprise six-layer types.